UPGON/cenfind/README.md

 ## Introduction

-Centrack is a command line interface that allow the batch processing of ome tiff files.
+Centrack is a command line interface that allows the batch processing of ome tiff files in order to automate the centriole detection and the associated workflows.
-Currently, it orchestrates :
+Specifically, it orchestrates :

 - the z-max projection of the raw files,
 - the detection of centrioles
 - the detection of the nuclei
 - the assignment of the centrioles to the nearest nucleus.
+- the brightness of the detected centrioles

+### Repository / Source code

-Eventually, centrack will be living on PyPI and can be installed using pip install centrack.
+Eventually, centrack will be living on PyPI and can be installed using `pip install centrack`.
 However, currently, this method cannot be used as centrack is not publicly available.
 Therefore, it needs to be installed from the private GitHub repository (UPGON/centrack).

 However, because the dependency spotipy cannot be downloaded via pip normally, one needs to download the whole repository and then git clone the spotipy repository under src/ next to centrack.

 This situation is temporary and in the near future spotipy will become a simple dependency of centrack.
 Next, when both centrack and spotipy will be publicly available, centrack will be downloadable directly from PyPI.

 ## Installation